mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-what-is-this.md

 #### Keeping Our Code DRY

 This works, but it's also a little tedious to have to create new variables each time we need to explicitly bind `this` and return a new function.
-It's also not very reusable If you recall from our section on currying, we can create a function that returns a function in order to keep our code DRY.
+It's also not very reusable — if you recall from our section on currying, we can create a function that returns a function in order to keep our code DRY.

 ```js
 function logThis() {